websockets/ws/README.md

 // callback.
 The callback is also the only way of being notified that data has
 // actually been sent.
 ws.send('something', function ack(error) {
-  // if error is not defined, the send has been completed,
+  // If error is not defined, the send has been completed, otherwise the error
-  // otherwise the error object will indicate what failed.
+  // object will indicate what failed.
 });

-// Immediate errors can also be handled with try/catch-blocks, but **note** that
+// Immediate errors can also be handled with `try...catch`, but **note** that
 // since sends are inherently asynchronous, socket write failures will *not* be
 // captured when this technique is used. try { ws.send('something'); }